CompuTec/pdc-docs/administrator-guide/installation/first-installation.md

 # First installation

 This document provides a step-by-step guide on how to install the CompuTec PDC application.
-If you are looking for information on how to upgrade the application, click **ADD LINK** here.
+If you are looking for information on how to upgrade the application, click  [here](./../installation/application-upgrade.md).

 :::warning

-As of the following releases: 3.10.6.1 (related ProcessForce version: 10.0 Release 6 (R6)), 3.93.15.1 (corresponding ProcessForce version: 9.3 PL14 Release 2 (R2)) CompuTec PDC is released as an AppEngine plugin only.
+As of the following releases: **3.10.6.1** (related ProcessForce version: 10.0 Release 6 (R6)), **3.93.15.1** (corresponding ProcessForce version: 9.3 PL14 Release 2 (R2)) **CompuTec PDC is released as an AppEngine plugin only**.

-For the AppEngine plugin configuration manual, click here.
 :::

 :::warning